A Cultural Taonga: Te Reo Māori

 My language, my awakening

-This reflects the feeling of understanding and clarity that comes from mastery of te reo Māori.
+This reflects the clarity, identity, and understanding that comes with mastery of te reo Māori.

 A prized treasure, a valued ornament

-The ability to speak Māori is a decoration, a mark of prestige.
+The ability to speak Māori is a mark of prestige — a decoration of identity.